 Connect to your system partners with a Laboratory System Improvement Program (L-SIP) assessment, now available to all state and local public health laboratory systems.
-Thirty-five states and five local municipalities have already completed an L-SIP assessment, and five states have completed an L-SIP reassessment.
+Thirty-seven states and five local municipalities have already completed an L-SIP assessment.
+Five states and one local municipality have completed an L-SIP reassessment.

 Interested in an L-SIP Assessment?

 APHL’s Laboratory System Improvement Program (L-SIP) advances the efficacy of state and local public health laboratory systems through a guided process of performance evaluation, system improvements, and periodic evaluation and reassessment.
 Participating member laboratories receive resources and technical assistance to guide them on their way to system excellence.